FTR Lateness Blamed on High-Volume Period

 Suction Level Revisions Endorsed Despite Stakeholder Reluctance

-Stakeholders approved by acclimation amendments brought by the Independent Market Monitor to a problem statement and issue charge to address minimum tank suction level (MTSL) costs.
+Stakeholders approved by acclamation amendments brought by the Independent Market Monitor to a problem statement and issue charge to address minimum tank suction level (MTSL) costs.
 The vote was quick even after NRG Energy’s Neal Fitch pointed out that the issue was likely considered when annual revenue requirements for black start units were initially discussed.

 “I have to believe this topic was discussed then, so why are we discussing it again?” he asked.